What's in Your Genome?: 90% of Your Genome Is Junk

 Imprint: Aevo UTP

 This conclusion is controversial.
 What’s in Your Genome? describes the arguments on both sides of the debate and attempts to explain the reasoning behind those different points of view.
-The book aims to correct a number of false narratives that have arisen in recent years and examine how they have affected the debate over junk DNA.
+The book corrects a number of false narratives that have arisen in recent years and examines how they have affected the debate over junk DNA.
 In addition, Laurence A. Moran focuses on scientific misconceptions and misinformation and on how the junk DNA controversy has been incorrectly portrayed in both the scientific literature and the popular press.
-Tracing the earliest indications of junk DNA back to the 1960s, the book explains the success of Nearly-Neutral Theory and the importance of random genetic drift, which gave rise to the view that evolution produces sloppy genomes full of junk DNA.
+Tracing the earliest indications of junk DNA back to the 1960s, the book explains the success of nearly neutral theory and the importance of random genetic drift, which gave rise to the view that evolution produces sloppy genomes full of junk DNA.
 What’s in Your Genome? aims to offer the most accurate and current account of the human genome.